 Achieve the desired experience

-Through Xperience Indicators (XI), related to the experience themes, we can measure and manage to achieve the desired experience.
+Through Xperience Indicators (XIs), related to the experience themes, we can measure and manage to achieve the desired experience.

 Focus on creating impact

-From doing what's in the contract to doing things that make a real difference to your customers
+From doing what's in the contract, to doing what really makes a difference to your customers.

 The importance of IT Experience Management